mykki92/CI_PP5_SOUNDCHECK/README.md

 8. As a user, I can title my post so that other users can find it by its title.
 9. As a user, I can view other people’s posts so that I can get inspired by their images.
 10. As a user, I can view the details of a single post so that I can see its full description and other users’ comments.
-11. As a user, I can like a specific post to show my interest.
+11. As a user, I can check a specific post to show my interest.

 #### The Post Page
  14. As a user, I can add comments to a post so that I can share my thoughts about the content with the community.